tomferon/msc-uoy-dissertation/README.md

+> [!IMPORTANT]
+> For reading, you can download the [PDF file](https://github.com/tomferon/msc-uoy-dissertation/releases/download/submitted/Pricing-Basket-Options-with-a-Generalisation-of-Dupire-s-Equation-Feron.pdf) or the [ZIP file](https://github.com/tomferon/msc-uoy-dissertation/releases/download/submitted/Pricing-Basket-Options-with-a-Generalisation-of-Dupire-s-Equation-Feron.zip) containing the PDF file as well as the source code.

 This README file gives some details about how to build and run the code accompanying the dissertation.

 # How to run